AppertaFoundation/openeyes/README.md

 Resources
 ---------

 This is the main repository for development of the core OpenEyes framework.
 Event type modules are being developed in other repositories both by ourselves and third party developers.
-(EG: [OphCoCorrespondence](https://github.com/openeyes/OphCoCorrespondence)).
+The [OpenEyes Project Overview](https://github.com/openeyes/OpenEyes/wiki#project-overview) provides a list of currently stable modules.
 You may also be interested in our [EyeDraw repository](https://github.com/openeyes/EyeDraw) - this code is used by OpenEyes but may also be used independently.

 The principal source of information on OpenEyes is [the OpenEyes website](http://www.openeyes.org.uk)